eyalmichon/ha-nakdan/README.md

 # Nakdan - Hebrew Nikud Integration for Home Assistant

 A custom Home Assistant integration that adds Hebrew nikud (vowel pointing) to text.
 This integration provides a persistent, cached solution with intelligent caching and multiple text genre support.
-This is very for Text to Speech (TTS) applications.
+This is very useful for Text to Speech (TTS) applications.

 ## Features